NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 Not installed?
 Here is a guide on how to install Git on your computer: [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Follow the steps in order to install Git (make sure to follow steps for your operating system - MacOS or Windows ).

-4. Once you have Git installed we need to customize the environment:
+2. Once you have Git installed we need to customize the environment:

-From the Terminal command prompt let's make sure to set up your identity by setting your user name and email address.
+From the Terminal command prompt let's make sure to set up your identity by setting your GitHub user name and email address that you set up earlier.
 This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating.
 In Terminal enter the following (enter **your** information inside the quotation marks):
 ```
 % git config --global user.name "your-github-user-name"
 % git config --global user.email "your@email.com"